Director Jaša Koceli

 In A Midsummer Night's Dream, a romantic comedy, Shakespeare drew inspiration from various sources, including medieval romances, Ovid’s Metamorphoses and Chaucer’s Canterbury Tales.
 The play is set in Athens in the run-up to the wedding of Theseus, Duke of Athens, to Hippolyta, Queen of the Amazons.
 The comedy consists of five interconnecting plots, four of which portray four couples who succumb to erotic temptation on a midsummer’s night when sexual desire is more formidable than emotional commitment to the person of one’s choice.
 The fifth story shows a group of amateurs putting on a mythical love tragedy of Pyramus and Thisbe.
 A focal point of the play is the dreamlike lust of love triggered by the potion made from a magical flower.
 In the real world, there are requited and unrequited loves: Helena loves Demetrius, Demetrius loves Hermia, Hermia loves Lysander, and he loves her.
 As the plot thickens, another story begins, set in a world of fantasy and fairy-tale imagination.
 The fantasy world is invariably linked to reality, which speaks in favour of the fact that fantasy is an important part of life.

-In the course of a single night, the world of reality and the world of dreams merge.
+"With A Midsummer Night's Dream, we will collect a ticket into the unpredictable world of our own instincts.
+I am intrigued to find out what happens when we are allowed to derail and drown in the sensual sea of sexual impulses.
+When we become our own experiment, riddled with unbridled fantasies and animistic outlets.
+I would like to unravel the rainbow of the rise and fall of love vows, first dates, debauched apprehensions, longings, physical dependence, sex for a thousand and one nights, and then jealousy, pursuit, violence, deceit and the amusing fact that humans become bulls when they are struck by love.
+For a single night, the world of reality and the world of dreams merge.
 Dreams are made flesh, and the invisible forces of nocturnal magic mercilessly take their toll on the lovers.
-The consequences of a midsummer’s night lived to the fully are liberating for some and devastating for others.
+The consequences of a midsummer’s night lived to the full are liberating for some and devastating for others.
+I want to create a scene in which mortality, celebration, beauty, mourning, song and freedom are joined together.
 Love is blind.
 Love is glorious.
-A Midsummer Night's Dream is a vision of an epic struggle for love."
+A Midsummer Night's Dream is a vision of the epic struggle for love."

 Jaša Koceli, director